Temasys/SkylinkJS/README.md

 #### Supported Browsers

 > ##### Browsers in Beta (Edge/Bowser):
-> _Do note that MCU connections, file transfers and P2P messages does not work in Edge browsers due to its current supports and beta phase.
-Earlier Edge browser versions might require you to toggle the H264 experimental flag to enable video connections from Edge to Chrome/Firefox browsers.
-Bowser browser is only officially supported by iOS versions `9.x` and below,_
+> _Please note that MCU functionality, data channel file transfer, and P2P messaging are not supported by the Temasys Web SDK in Edge browser due to current compatibility limitations.
+Older versions of Edge may require you to enable experimental support for H.264 to interop with Chrome and Firefox browsers.
+Edge support should be considered experimental in this release._

 | Features       | Chrome<br>`52`-`55`+ | Firefox<br>`48`-`50`+ | Opera<br>`38`-`42`+ | IE<br>`9`-`11`+     | Safari<br>`7`-`9`  | Edge<br>`14.14352` | Bowser<br>(iOS `9.x` and below) |
 | -------------- | ---------- | ----------- | --------- | ---------- | ---------- | ---- | ----- |